Blogs

 6. Using Non-Dimmable LED Lights on LED Dimmers

-Attempting to dim non-dimmable LED lights using LED dimmers can cause the bulbs to flicker.
 This method of operation can also reduce the lifespan of the LED bulbs and disrupt their function.
 Make sure you use dimmable lights with LED dimmers to maintain the quality of your bulbs and avoid flickering.

 7. Overloaded Circuits

-This cause is not a direct result of the operation of the lights, but more generally of the full energy consumption in your household.
 If your meter box is fitted with appliances up to its full capacity, and all the devices operate at the same time, this can cause the lights to flicker.

-This is because running appliances draw varying amounts of current during their operation, which can strain the full current that the meter box can supply, ultimately drawing some of the currents away from the lights.
-If more current is needed, the circuits will overload.
+This is because running appliances draw varying amounts of current during their operation, which can strain the meter box’s full current, ultimately drawing some of the current away from the lights.

 You can hire an electrician to check your meter box and its capacity to meet your energy demands.
 Ensure you get a meter box with a higher rating if your current one doesn’t meet your needs.
-This will also help you avoid possible electrical hazards.

 8. Cheap LEDs

 It is wise to purchase and install economic and price-competitive options for lighting.
-However, what you might gain on the price, maybe lost on the quality of the bulbs.
-Cheap LED lights generally have a high frequency which can interfere with the operation of the bulb and cause flickering.
+However, what you might gain on the price may be lost on the quality of the bulbs.

-Additionally, cheap lights might have sub-standard parts which could cause connection problems and lead to flickering.
+Additionally, cheap lights might have sub-standard parts, which could cause connection problems and lead to flickering.

 9. Surge in wattage

-The power wattage affects how your LED light works.
 If, for instance, you connect an appliance that requires a high power load along with the LED lights on the same circuit, you may experience flickering.
-This is because repeated surges slowly wear down the LED drivers and cause problems over time.

 10. Electric Utility Service Issue

-If you are experiencing flickering lights throughout the neighborhood, the problem may probably be a direct result of the electrical utility.
-Talk to your neighbors to check if this is a common problem and report the issue to the utility.
+If you are experiencing flickering lights throughout the neighbourhood, the problem may be a direct result of the electrical utility.

 11. Fluctuations in the power grid

-This is one of the most common reasons for LED lights flickering at homes.
+This is one of the most common reasons for LED lights flickering at home.
 The most effective way to troubleshoot this cause is by alternating the locations of the LED lights to check if they still flicker.

 How To Fix Flickering Lights?
-Simple Fixes for a Smooth Glow

 Flickering lights are not only annoying, but they can also be a sign of a bigger problem.
 Here are four ways to fix flickering lights:

-1. Check the bulbs
+✓ Check the bulbs

 If you notice that your lights are flickering, the first thing you should do is check the bulbs.

 Make sure they are screwed in tightly and that the contact points are clean.
 If the problem persists, it could be a sign of loose wiring.
-Loose wiring can be a fire hazard, so it’s important to get it fixed as soon as possible.

-2. Check the sockets
+✓ Check the sockets

 One possibility is that the bulbs are loose in their sockets.

 This can be easily fixed by screwing the bulbs in tighter.
 Another possibility is that the bulbs are old and need to be replaced.
 Flickering can also be caused by faulty wiring or loose connections.
-If you’re not comfortable working with electrical systems, it’s best to call an electrician to take a look.

-3. Check the cord
+✓ Check the cord

 If a bulb is flickering, it could be due to a loose connection in the cord.
 To fix this, unplug the light and check the cord for any loose wires.